cboulay/BCPyElectrophys/README.md

 At this point you should test that BCPy2000 is working.
 Run `$BCI2000PATH/batch/PythonDemo1_Triangle.bat`
+You may have to edit this batch file and comment out the call to portable.bat by prepending that line with `::`.

 ### Installing BCPyElectrophys dependencies
 BCPyElectrophys has no dependencies in addition to the BCPy2000 dependencies unless you plan to use